jshayiding/MSPC/README.md

 compensating for weak evidence.
 This packages jointly analyzes the enriched regions of multiple replicates, distinguishing between biological and technical replicates, and accepting user defined parameters.
-Goal of developing R/Bioconductor package of Multiple Sample Peak Calling, to implement our algorithm in R and make sure R community get benefit from our method to solve issue raised by high through genomic data.
+Goal of developing R/Bioconductor package of Multiple Sample Peak Calling, to implement our algorithm in R and make sure R community get benefit from our method to solve issue raised by high-throughput genomic data.